larsore/TestPlatform/README.md

 The following APIs are used in the communication between server, client, pollingServer and authenticator

 ## /newcredential
+Used by client to send a new credential to the pollingServer.
 ### request (fra client -> pollingServer):
 ```json
 {